 ASHRAE Standard 62.1 reaffirms:

-In 2013, the Standard was amended and states:
+In 2013, the Standard was amended to state:

 The fact remains that the only way to eliminate the health hazards of secondhand smoke—from tobacco or marijuana smoke or emissions from electronic smoking devices—is with a 100% smokefree environment.